mm80843/T3.5/docs/Benef/PBN__Benef_1146.md

 # __Reduction in noise levels__

-## Name of the Benefit

-Decreased exposure to environmental noise, leading to improved well-being and reduced health risks.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in residential and commercial properties in quieter areas can benefit from increased property values and improved quality of life for residents and tenants.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1278.md)